Wangchuansheng123/LFNet/README.md

 | faster rcnn | 0.296 | 108 |

-#

-# Contact
+## 4. Contact
-1. If you ask for related code or have any problems of this project, you can eamil to chuanshengw516@gmail.com
+1. If you ask for related code or have any problems of this project, you can email to chuanshengw516@gmail.com or jinxing.hu@siat.ac.cn